riffdog/riffdog/README.md

 `$ riffdog -b bucketname_containing_states`

+For full command line reference, please see the docs #FIXME - link to docs!

 ## Light vs Full Scan mode

 AWS and Terraform are very complex: for instance, a EC2 instance is a computer,